unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 Included files are an original dumped binary, Ghidra zip file (gzf) & an export of the decompiled 'C' code.

-It makes use of Thomas Roth's excellent SVD-Loader scripts.
+It makes use of Thomas Roth's excellent Ghidra SVD-Loader scripts.

 This is my first, amateur attempt to decompile an STM32 binary.<BR>
 I have tried to include lots of comments to assist with my understanding of the code.